chrisbao/MSFin/README.md

    ![](Images/AddClientIP.png)

-5. Open Visual Studio 2015 with administrator permission and open "SQL Server Object explorer"
+5. Open Visual Studio 2015 with administrator permission and open "SQL Server Object Explorer"

    ![](Images/SQLServerOjbectExplorer.png)

-6. Select database and connect it.
+6. Select the database and connect it.

    - The Server name will be automatically filled after selecting the DB.

    - Fill the correct DB.

-   - Fill the correct Authentication Type, *Sql Server Authentication.*
+   - Fill the correct Authentication Type, *SQL Server Authentication.*

    - Fill the User Name/Password created in this [section](#create-azure-resources-using-arm-template).

    - The Database Name will be automatically filled.

      ![](Images/SelectDatabase.png)